 So does her reality show – Christina Milian Turned Up – which, co-starring her mother and two sisters, allows for some unlikely quality family time.
 “It’s actually cool because it forces us to spend more time together,” says Milian.
 “We’re a really tight family.
 As women, we endure a lot and are able to overcome a lot.
 I think there’s that understanding we can learn through each other or be there for each other and no matter what, we care about each other.”

 But Milian’s first and enduring love is music.
 And an era that places less emphasis on complete albums, and allows for artists to express themselves through EPs and singles at their leisure, is perfect for a renaissance woman’s schedule.
-Her latest EP, 4U, was released in December, and features Lil Wayne and Snoop Dogg.
+Her latest EP, 4U, was released in December and features Lil Wayne and Snoop Dogg.
+You can download her songs from YouTube for free by clicking here.

 “I love putting out music and it really doesn’t have to be a giant body of work.
 There are no rules these days,” she says.
 “Like, let’s express ourselves!
 Let’s get creative!
 There are too many creative people in the world.
 If you’re creative, you don’t want to be bored.
 You will do anything to give out your creative flow and eventually, if you believe it, it will become something.”